Tel: +49 (0)69/798-33070

-E-Mail: Whittaker (at) em.uni-frankfurt.de
+Email: Whittaker (at) em.uni-frankfurt.de

-I am a Professor of Social and Cultural Anthropology at the Goethe University Frankfurt (W1, tenure track), deputy head of department, and an equality representative of the faculty (Fachbereich 08).
+I am an Assistant Professor of Social and Cultural Anthropology at the Goethe University Frankfurt (W1, tenure track), deputy head of department, and an equality representative of the faculty (Fachbereich 08).
 I am also on the editorial board of the journal Feminist Anthropology

-2019-present: The vigilance and subjectivity of Latin@s and those mistaken for migrants in the U.S.-Mexico borderlands (DFG-funded, project director: Prof. Dr. Eveline Dürr, LMU Munich).
+2019-2023: The vigilance and subjectivity of Latin@s and those mistaken for migrants in the U.S.-Mexico borderlands (DFG-funded, project director: Prof. Dr. Eveline Dürr, LMU Munich).

-2019: Gender roles in anti-violence activism in Michoacán, Mexico (ESRC-funded, Project Director: Dr. Trevor Stack, University of Aberdeen).
+2019: Gender roles in anti-violence activism in Michoacán, Mexico (ESRC-funded, project director: Dr. Trevor Stack, University of Aberdeen).

 2014-2019: Indigenous women's power, the relationship between love and violence, and the politics of indigeneity in the rural south of Mexico City (funded by the University of Edinburgh, the Mexican government's Fellowship Program for Foreign Scholars, and the Royal Anthropological Institute).